Field notesRevenue architectureKen Lundin

 Discovery became stakeholder-specific.
 Different buyers care about different things.
 We ran separate discovery tracks:

-• Economic buyer: Business case, ROI model, budget cycle, approval process
+• Economic buyer: Business case, ROI model, budget cycle.
+Approval process, competing priorities.

-• End-user champion: Current workflow pain, adoption barriers, success metrics
+• End-user champion: Current workflow pain points.
+Adoption barriers, success metrics, team readiness.

-• Procurement/legal: Contract terms, vendor requirements, MSA negotiation timeline
+• Procurement/legal: Contract terms, vendor requirements.
+MSA negotiation timeline.
+Insurance and indemnification clauses.

 Each discovery call had a pre-call research brief.
-Fifteen minutes on LinkedIn, company 10-K, recent press.
+Fifteen minutes on LinkedIn.
+Company 10-K filings, recent press releases.
 The AE never asked a question Google could answer.
 Every question mapped to a stakeholder’s specific success criteria.

 Output: A decision map showing who influences what.
-It revealed where veto points exist.
-It showed which stakeholders weren’t engaged yet.
+Where veto points exist.
+Which stakeholders weren’t engaged yet.
 If IT hadn’t been in a meeting by week 6, the deal was flagged as high-risk.
+Required immediate technical buyer outreach.

 Phase 3: Proof of Concept with Defined Success Metrics (Weeks 9-16)

 Mid-market deals skip POCs.
 Enterprise deals die without them.
 But unstructured pilots fail.
-According to our analysis of 89 enterprise software deals, structured POCs with defined success metrics and executive sign-off convert to full contracts at 65% rates versus 20% for unstructured pilots.
+According to our analysis of 89 enterprise software deals across RevHeat clients, structured POCs with defined success metrics and executive sign-off convert to full contracts at 65% rates.
+Versus 20% for unstructured “try it and see” pilots.

 We required a POC Charter signed by the economic buyer and executive sponsor.
-This happened before starting any trial:
+Before starting any trial:

-• Scope: Which department, how many users, which workflows
+• Scope: Which department, how many users, which workflows.
+Example: “Finance team, 12 users, invoice processing workflow.”

-• Timeline: Start date, milestone check-ins, final evaluation date
+• Timeline: Start date, milestone check-ins.
+Weekly for first month, bi-weekly after.
+Final evaluation date.

-• Resources: Who from their team is assigned, who from our team supports
+• Resources: Who from their team is assigned.
+Project lead, IT liaison, end-users.
+Who from our team supports.
+CSM, SE, AE.

-• Next step: If success criteria are met, contract moves to procurement within 14 days
+• Next step: If success criteria are met, contract moves to procurement within 14 days.
+No renegotiation of scope or pricing.

 No handshake agreements.
 No “let’s see how it goes.”
 The POC Charter created mutual commitment.
 If they wouldn’t sign it, they weren’t serious.